A curly Case Study with Wellster Healthtech Group

 For each study, curly delivered:

-Quantified themes with statistical significance — every conversation analysed structurally, so "customers feel uncertain about safety" becomes "xy% of pre-purchase churn correlates with missing trust signals at checkout, Cramér's V = 0.52."
+• Quantified themes with statistical significance — every conversation analysed structurally, so "patients feel uncertain about safety" becomes "xy% of treatment sign-up drop-off correlates with missing trust signals at checkout, Cramér's V = 0.52."

-Findings that shipped, not findings that filed.
-Wellster translated the results directly into product changes — including new patient-account features that gave customers the flexibility they'd asked for in the interviews.
+• Findings that shipped, not findings that filed.
+Wellster translated the results directly into product changes — including new patient-account features that gave patients the flexibility they'd asked for in the interviews.

-For panel-based studies — those run on existing customer panels rather than re-engaging churned users — the same setup runs even faster: results in hours, analysis in real time.
+For panel-based studies — those run on existing panels rather than re-engaging patients who have stepped away — the same setup runs even faster: results in hours, analysis in real time.
 The Wellster studies were the harder kind.
 Worth the wait.

 — Viola Karl, Commercial VP, Wellster Healthtech Group

-What two churn studies, side by side, actually tell you
+What two studies, at both ends of the journey, actually tell you

 We can't share the full depth of our proprietary findings — that's Wellster's edge, not ours.
 But the shape of what these studies surface is worth pointing at, because it's instructive for any consumer health business.